nic-s1t2/AVR-style-guide/README.md

 `AV_SH_Solider01.ma`		<- a soldier model shared between all projects
 `AV_TS_SandboxMap.psd`		<- a 2d map of the operations area for the Target Safety project
-`AV_CR_ArtilleryFire.wav`	<- raw audio for cannoon fire
+`AV_CR_ArtilleryFire.wav`	<- raw audio for canon fire

 Of note, **do not** include file version numbers or date codes for these assets, as we will let perforce handle that internally.
+In the instance where we need to fork and/or branch an asset, simply give the new fork an iterated number and keep both in the folder structure, ie:

+`AV_SH_Vehicle.ma`

+becomes:

+`AV_SH_Vehicle_01.ma`
+`AV_SH_Vehicle_02.ma`

+If you're every unsure, ask someone.
+Versions are different to variants.

 ##### 0.1.1.3 Export Assets